TeoZakeru/MatrixMultiplicationUsingSystolicArrays/README.md

 # Factored Systolic Arrays Based on Radix-8 Multiplication
-### This repository provides a complete Verilog implementation of the Factored Systolic Array (FSA) and the enhanced Hard-Multiple Carry-Portioned (HCP) FSA architectures
+This repository provides a complete Verilog implementation of the Factored Systolic Array (FSA) and the enhanced Hard-Multiple Carry-Portioned (HCP) FSA architectures
-### Fully synthesizable Verilog RTL for:
+Fully synthesizable Verilog RTL code for:

 1.)
 Radix-4 SA (baseline)